Jmaharman/previewr-flow/README.md

 ## How to create your own actions...

 When each action is run it receives an object with a $scope property on it.
 This $scope object is the Cheerio document...
 COMPLETE THIS.

+##TODO

+- [ ] Go through and check all areas that require better error handling
+- [ ] Find out best practice for logging and how to handle verbose and when not.